David Coltart: Entry into politics

-In 1983, whilst working as a lawyer, Coltart became involved in campaigning against the Republican Front, serving as campaign manager for Bob Nixon, the first independent to unseat the RF in 17 years.
+In 1983, whilst working as a lawyer, Coltart became involved in campaigning against the Rhodesian Front, serving as campaign manager for Bob Nixon, the first independent to unseat the RF in 17 years.
 In 1985 he served as campaign manager for all the independent candidates contesting seats in Matabeleland.
 The independent candidates stood against Ian Smith's then Conservative Alliance of Zimbabwe.

 In 1991 Coltart spoke out against proposed economic liberalisation, arguing that it would not work without political liberalisation.

 In 1992 Coltart was appointed legal adviser to the opposition Forum Party, established that year and led by Dr. Enoch Dumbutshena, Zimbabwe's first black Chief Justice.
 In June 1992 he drafted the Forum Party's manifesto entitled A Blueprint for Zimbabwe.

 In 1994 Coltart wrote an open letter to Mugabe and the church in Zimbabwe condemning corruption, human rights abuses and the failure of justice and the rule of law in Zimbabwe.

 In 1998 and 1999 Coltart sat on the Constitutional Drafting Committee of the National Constitutional Assembly and played a role in advocating successfully for the rejection of the government's draft constitution in the February 2000 referendum.

 In 1999 Coltart was asked to join the Movement for Democratic Change (MDC) by trade union leader Morgan Tsvangirai who appointed him interim Legal Secretary for the party.
 In January 2000, at the inaugural congress of the MDC, Coltart was elected secretary for legal affairs.
 This position gave him the responsibility of formulating the MDC justice policy, of conducting the MDC's electoral court challenges and of organising the legal defence of MDC members who had been detained and prosecuted, including Morgan Tsvangirai's treason trial.

 Coltart was one of the founders and directors of Capital Radio, an independent radio station that started broadcasting on 28 September 2000 from a hotel in Harare, following a Supreme Court ruling that nullified the Zimbabwe Broadcasting Corporation's monopoly.
 On the evening of 4 October, Coltart's house was raided by eleven armed police looking for equipment that was allegedly in contravention of the Radio Communications Act.
 The police failed to produce a valid search warrant, but nevertheless conducted the search and found nothing.
 The houses of other directors were also searched and equipment was seized from the Radio's broadcasting premises.